MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 While a DSA is optional in some scenarios, we recommend that you configure a DSA for Defender for Identity for full security coverage.

-For example, when you have a DSA configured, it's used to connect to the domain controller at startup.
+For example, when you have a DSA configured, the DSA is used to connect to the domain controller at startup.
 A DSA can also be used to query the domain controller for data on entities seen in network traffic, monitored events, and monitored ETW activities

 A DSA is required for the following features and functionality: